lions-mane/web3-redux/README.md

 store.dispatch(NetworkActions.create({ networkId: '1', web3 }));
 ```

-Alternatively, if your app has environment variables such as `REACT_APP_MAINNET_RPC` or `MAINNET_RPC` you can dispatch a `WEB3_REDUX/INITIALIZE` action to initialize multiple networks.
+Alternatively, if your app has the required environment variables set you can dispatch a `WEB3_REDUX/INITIALIZE` action to initialize multiple networks.
+The networks will only be initialized if an environment variable with the rpc endpoint value.
+We strongly recommend using a websocket rpc as otherwise subscriptions will not be possible.
+The following networks are supported:

+-   Local: `LOCAL_RPC` (eg. `ws://localhost:8545`)
+-   Mainnet: `MAINNET_RPC` (eg. `wss://mainnet.infura.io/ws/v3/<API_KEY>`)
+-   Ropsten: `ROPSTEN_RPC`
+-   Kovan: `KOVAN_RPC`
+-   Rinkeby: `RINKEBY_RPC`
+-   Goerli: `GOERLI_RPC`

+The environment variables are also supported with the prefixes `REACT_APP_*` and `NEXT_PUBLIC_*`.

+The following action will automatically add networks and their ids if the rpc environment variable is set.

 ```typescript
 store.dispatch(Web3ReduxActions.initialize());